 In binary economics there is no expropriation (as there can be in socialism, for example).

 Moreover, because people come to have sufficient income from their own independent capital estates, much less redistribution is necessary (for example, by taxes in order to fund forms of government spending including welfare benefits).
 Because there is much less redistribution there is much less taxation.

-Binary economics cannot be inflationary: it is counter-inflationary and wealth-developing and spreading.
+Binary economics cannot be inflationary: it is counter-inflationary whilst developing and spreading wealth.
 A suitable descriptive word might be ‘doeflation‘.
 Nor can it lead to a global financial crisis of the sort now threatening economies and markets.

 Binary economics upholds the periodic political vote but deepens democracy by creating economic democracy.
 This is done by ensuring that all individuals have the everyday freedom and control over their lives stemming from an independent economic base.
 Without that base, humans can never be truly free.